sonots/embulk-output-vertica/README.md

 ### Modes

 * **insert**:
-  * Behavior: This mode copies rows to some intermediate tables first.
-If all those tasks run correctly, runs INSERT INTO <target_table> SELECT * FROM <intermediate_table>
+  * Behavior: This mode inserts rows to an intermediate table first (by `COPY FROM STDIN` statement).
+If all those tasks run correctly, runs `INSERT INTO <target_table> SELECT * FROM <intermediate_table>`
 * **replace**:
-  * Behavior: This mode copies rows to an intermediate table first.
+  * Behavior: This mode inserts rows to an intermediate table first (by `COPY FROM STDIN` statement).
 If all those tasks run correctly, swaps the target table and the intermediate table, and drops the old target table
 * **drop_insert**:
   * Behavior: Same with insert mode excepting that it drops the target table first.
 This is aimed to use for development.